Soak Up the Sun at Some of the Best Patios in Austin

-This charmer is a mix of fancy and casual—meaning they sport a polished wine list, but don't take reservations.
-Run by New York transplants Tracy Malechek-Ezekiel and Arjav Ezekiel, Birdie’s has been making waves ever since it arrived last summer.
+This charmer is a mix of fancy and casual—meaning they sport a polished wine list, but don’t take reservations.
+Run by New York transplants Tracy Malechek-Ezekiel and Arjav Ezekiel, Birdie’s has been making waves ever since it arrived a few years back.
 Known for their seasonally rotating menu, this restaurant and wine bar provides a taste of fine dining inside a laid-back neighborhood environment.
-Snack on Panisse with pecorino and black pepper—one of our top new dishes of 2021—or test your palate by combing through that aforementioned big ol’ wine list.
+Snack on chicken cacciatore with mushrooms, guanciale, and polenta — or test your palate by combing through that aforementioned big ol’ wine list.

 St. Elmo Brewing Company